These simple sautéed green beans are cooked in butter with salt, pepper, and garlic. They're so delicious and ready in 20 minutes!

 - Crushed red pepper: It doesn't make the dish spicy - it merely adds an interesting layer of flavor.

-- Sometimes, I sprinkle bacon bits or grated parmesan on the finished dish.
-In the photo below, I sprinkle them with parmesan.
+- Optional: Sometimes, I sprinkle grated Parmesan on the finished dish, as shown in the photo below.

 Instructions

+Add the black pepper, garlic, and crushed red peppers.
 Keep cooking until the beans are tender-crisp, about 5 more minutes.
-Serve immediately.

 Regardless of how you cook green beans, the most important thing is to avoid overcooking them.
-You want them to be tender, but they should still have a bite - much like "al dente" when cooking spaghetti.
+You want them to be tender, but they should still have a bite, much like your goal is "al dente" when cooking spaghetti.
 You definitely don't want them to be mushy or droopy.
 On the other hand, you don't want them too crunchy!

 Recipe FAQs

-Blanching is a cooking technique in which a food item is briefly cooked in boiling water and then plunged into ice water to stop the cooking process.
+Blanching is a cooking technique in which the food is briefly cooked in boiling water and then plunged into ice water to stop the cooking process.
 I use this technique when making green beans almondine.

 I don't recommend that.
 Canned ones would be a hard no. They are already cooked and tend to be limp, brownish, and lifeless.
 But I also don't recommend using frozen beans in this recipe.
 For best results, please use fresh beans.